Strata of differentials of the second kind, positivity and irreducibility of certain Hurwitz spaces: Divisor class computation

-where $m=n+g-2$ or $n+g-1$ for holomorphic and meromorphic signature $\kappa $ respectively.
-This method of class computation extends to our situation where we utilise maps between moduli spaces and the theory of the degeneration of abelian differentials~\cite{BCGGM1} to pullback a known divisor of type $D^n_\kappa$ coming from the strata of meromorphic differentials to obtain classes coming from the strata of zero residue abelian differentials.
+where $\varphi$ forgets the last $\sum\alpha_i$ marked points equal to $g-2$ or $g-1$ for $\kappa$ a holomorphic or meromorphic signature respectively.
+The method of class computation in~\cite{Mullane2} extends to our situation where we utilise maps between moduli spaces and the theory of the degeneration of abelian differentials~\cite{BCGGM1} to pullback a known divisor of type $D^n_\kappa$ coming from the strata of meromorphic differentials to obtain classes coming from the strata of zero residue abelian differentials.
 In~\cite{Mullane2} the author presents a detailed exposition of this method.
 We begin with a definition of the divisors of interest.